Last updated on November 1, 2025

 Krark-Clan Ironworks

-Mox Opal has been banned and Karn, the Great Creator was printed and became a popular card in the format since Krark-Clan Ironworks was banned.
-Opal and Karn being gone should have weakened the power level of the deck such that KCI is safe to make a return.
+Karn, the Great Creator got printed and became a popular card in Modern after Krark-Clan Ironworks was banned.
+With Karn out a KCI deck might have a weakened power level to allow a safe return.

 Punishing Fire